I can still picture my mom picnicking atop her favorite trail, Chilcoot at

 When I was only about eight, I remember watching my brothers build jumps and fly off them at Gunstock.
 Later, when we were in high school, I recall early morning road trips to ski races around New England.
 Many of my best memories growing up surround skiing.

-I believe now my kids are creating similar alpine archives.
-Some of our best times as a family have been on the slopes.
+I believe now my kids are creating their own alpine archives.
+Our best times as a family have been on the slopes.
 One of us can mention a particular ski run on a specific day and we all get our grins on.
 Just the mention of the bumps on Thrasher at The Canyons in Utah or that -20F day at Sugarloaf and the whole family flashes back to that moment when we mastered the mountain elements together.

 Giving your child the gift of skiing is providing them a lifetime sport that they can share with you, and then with their own children.
 Introducing snow sports gives your kids an outdoor outlet in winter, that sure beats being inside.
 Skiing is a rare sport because you can do it with your kids, and your grandkids for that matter.